ThinkParQ/beegfs-csi-driver/docs/troubleshooting.md

 ```

 ### Orphaned Mounts Remain on Nodes
-<a href="orphaned mounts"></a>
+<a href="orphan-mounts"></a>

 There are a number of circumstances that can cause orphaned mounts to remain on
+the nodes of a container orchestrator after a BeeGFS volume is deleted.
+These
-nodes.
-Many of them are outside of the control of the BeeGFS CSI driver.
+are largely outside the control of the BeeGFS CSI driver and occur due to how a
+particular container orchestrator interacts with CSI drivers in general.
+Starting in v1.2.1 the BeeGFS CSI driver introduced functionality that can
+mitigate this behavior in most circumstances, but administrators should be aware
+of the potential, and the measures taken by the driver to mitigate it.

 #### General Symptoms